The Goal Line

 Participating Goal line Schools

 In order to take part in the GOAL Line Program, students must be enrolled in one of the fourteen GOAL Line partner schools below.
-To enroll your child in one of these schools, please visit the school’s website, listed below.
+To enroll your child in one of these schools, please visit the school’s website, linked below.

 Schulze Academy for Technology and Arts